Hitman-45/CO/README.md

 #### CS22B005 Ambaliya Shankheshkumar M
 #### CS22B016 Chatse Siddhant M
 ## About

+Date:- 7-March-2024
+Members : Shankhesh and siddhant
+Decisions : we will separate out the memory and write back stage from the execution function and we'll calculate the stall and IPC for without data forwading stages.Here we face so many difficulties while calculating and manipulating stalls. from here onwards wherever we need to change anything in stall we will change functions accordingly.

+Date:- 5-March-2024
+Members : Shankhesh and siddhant
+Decisions : we separated excution stage also. we will calculate retired instructions.Here we saperated instructions into four parts arithmetic, memory, branch and bitwise instruction on that behave it'll execute the instructions.

+Date:- 2-March-2024
+Members : Shankhesh and siddhant
+Decisions : we have decide to seprate 5 stages of pipeline in next 3 days in which we will separate it from entire function of five stages.
+But starting was very hard so just IF and decode took 2 days in seprating.

+---
 This C++ program simulates a basic RISC-V-like processor architecture.
 It includes a simple processor class (Processor) and a core class (Core) that executes RISC-V-like instructions.
 The simulation is designed to mimic the behavior of a RISC-V processor using the Ripes simulator.
 ---
 ## Code Overveiw
 The C++ code consists of two important classes: Core and Processor and a main function.
 This program simulates a processor with multiple cores executing a program represented as a sequence of instructions.
 The Processor class manages the cores and memory, while the Core class represents individual cores responsible for executing instructions.